-Nearly 700 babies are born annually in the hospital’s private 12-bed maternity suite.
-OB-GYNs on the medical staff who deliver newborns at CMC include Brad Leath, MD; William Smith, MD, and Andy Szaflarski, MD.
+We are proud to be one of 10 hospitals state-wide to be awarded as “BEST for Babies” by the Tennessee Hospital Association and Tennessee Department of Health.
+Nearly 700 babies are born annually in our hospital’s private 12-bed maternity suite.
+OB-GYNs on the medical staff who deliver newborns at CMC include Brad Leath, MD; Christine Pham, MD; and William Smith, MD.

 Private Birthing Suites

 Our Cumberland Medical Center maternity suites provide family’s with a warm and welcoming environment.
 While you’re in labor, our nurses will help will help comfort you by monitoring your progress and communicating closely with the physician.

 Our new maternity suites provide everything doctors, nurses and other maternal specialists need to provide you with excellent care.
 Experienced labor and delivery staff utilize advanced medical technology, and are well-equipped to manage C-section (cesarean) births and other surgical procedures.
 Each suite is a private, full labor, delivery, recovery and postpartum room.
 Each room is provided with a private bathroom and shower, a window to provide natural light, a private phone line, television and rocking chair as well as comfortable sleeping accommodations for your support person.